hive-engine/hivesmartcontracts/specs.md

 Step 3.
 User must create a LP between token A & B (both of which they created) must be > $1k ($500 of A + $500 of B) Step 4.
 User must create LP of token A or B with Stable coin list provided by Jesse must be > $1k ($500 of A + or $500 of B with the offset of $500 of stable) we check for 800 but we tell them 1000

+cryptomancer — 3/27/2025 7:48 PM
+The key point about this is that when a token is created by a smart contract, as opposed to an actual user, the new token's issuer will be set to null.
+This prevents any actual user from having control over things like token metadata, minting, etc.  It's a way of instilling trust in the XXXD tokens, because seeing that a token issuer is null is how you know that there's nobody out there who can directly control the token, meaning the token is more secure and operates in a decentralized fashion.